OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/image-coercion-requirement-sets.md

 ## ImageCoercion 1.2

-ImageCoercion 1.2 enables conversion to an SVG (`Office.CoercionType.XmlSvg`) when writing data using the [`Document.setSelectedDataAsync`](/javascript/api/office/document#setselecteddataasync-data--options--callback-) method.
+ImageCoercion 1.2 enables conversion to SVG format (`Office.CoercionType.XmlSvg`) when writing data using the [`Document.setSelectedDataAsync`](/javascript/api/office/document#setselecteddataasync-data--options--callback-) method.
 The following hosts are supported:

 - Excel on Windows (connected to an Office 365 subscription)
 - Excel on Mac (connected to an Office 365 subscription)